fusioncharts/dev_centre_docs/getting-started/angular/angularjs/add-drill-down-using-angularjs.md

 As an example, Let's consider a simple scenario of a parent chart with a single level of drill-down.

 The parent chart is a column 2D chart that shows yearly sales of the top three juice flavors, for the last one year.
-When you click on the data plot for a particular flavor of juice, it drills-down to show a pie 2D chart showing quarterly sales figures for that specific flavor.
+When you click on the data plot for a particular flavor of juice, it drills down to show a pie 2D chart showing quarterly sales figures for that specific flavor.

 The above chart looks like this when rendered: